Rounded fonts

 • Set your logo or text elements in different colors to make your designs more fun.

-• Try different setting your text in another case—all lowercase comes across as even friendlier, and uppercase letters will be more traditional but a bit louder in style.
+• Try setting your text in another case—all lowercase comes across as even friendlier, and uppercase letters will be more traditional but a bit louder in style.